matthijsgroen/clash-bandicoot/README.md

-# Clash of Clans simulator
+# Clash Bandicoot

+Goals:

+- Have fun.
-Goal is to have fun.
-Figure out how game engines work, using Clash of Clans as reference game.
+- Figure out how game engines work, using Clash of Clans as reference game. (using public fandom wiki info)
-Figure out how to solve certain performance issues in React.
+- Figure out how to solve certain performance issues in React.
 This is not intended to be a playable game.
+- Building responsive web interfaces for desktop, tablet and mobile.
+- Experiment more with service workers.

 Interesting bits: